Skip to content

 Using API Keys

-Include your API key in the Authorization header with the Bearer scheme:
+Include your API key in the Authorization header of all requests.

 # All API requests require authentication